Fair profit sharing ratios of Islamic investment contracts: Viable investment

-It then appears that any $T$-term and $R$-asset based investment with capital $L$ for which $\rho(R_T,L) > 1$ is not viable because its expected loss is greater than the expected profit.
-So, a $T$-term and $R$-asset based investment (or contract) will be considered to be viable if the statement \eqref{Def-Rho} holds.
-Consequently $\rho(R_T.L)$ seems to be inherent to any productive activity like the trading activities or manual labor.
-The quantity $L$ may be seen in general as the production costs (or its equivalence in cash as in a manual labor, for example).
-Finally, as mentioned previously, $\rho(R_T,L)$ may also be seen as the {\em investment risk} associated to an activity which productive costs is $L$ and that generates a random income $R_T$ at time $T$.
+It then appears that any $T$-term and $R$-asset-based investment with capital $L$, for which the investment risk $\rho(R_T,L)$ $ > 1$, is not viable, as its expected loss exceeds the expected profit.
+Therefore, a $T$-term and $R$-asset based investment (or contract) will be considered to be viable if statement \eqref{Def-Rho} holds true.
+Consequently, $\rho(R_T.L)$ seems to be inherent in any productive activity, such as trading or manual labour.
+The quantity $L$ may generally be considered the production costs (or their cash equivalent, as in manual labour, for example).
+Finally, as previously mentioned, $\rho(R_T.L)$ may also be viewed as the investment risk associated with an activity whose productive costs are $L$ and which generates a random income $R_T$ at time $T$.